 In her 2016 Georgia Report (A/HRC/32/42/Add.3), the UN Special Rapporteur on violence against women, its causes and consequences (UNSRVAW), Dubravka Šimonović, reiterated the call she made for all States to establish a “femicide watch” or “gender-related killing of women watch”, which would collect and publish annually data on the number of femicides and establish or entrust an existing body to analyze each case of femicide, in order to identify any failure of protection, with a view of improving measures to prevent femicides.
 In April 2017, the Public Defender announced that PDO would assume the role of the Femicide Watch in Georgia, being the second Ombudsman in the world, the first being Argentina, to undertake the responsibility for monitoring femicide cases.

 As part of the monitoring process, the PDO annually analyzes every femicide case, including investigation, prosecution, trial and conviction processes, to measure prevalence of femicide, prior history of violence, efficiency of response and protection measures, if any, proportionality of sanctions and other issues.
 The PDO further develops recommendations addressed to the relevant governmental agencies, legislature and judiciary on how to better prevent and respond to this problem.
-The analysis and recommendations are captured in the PDO’s annual special femicide reports (see Annex 9 a and Annex 9 b)
+The analysis and recommendations are captured in the PDO’s annual special femicide reports

-For a more in-depth analysis of the developments and trends in terms of addressing femicide, the PDO has released a 5-year femicide watch report in 2019 (see Annex 9b).

 In November 2018, the Parliament of Georgia adopted amendments to the Criminal Code of Georgia initiated by the Ministry of Internal Affairs of Georgia (MoIA) as a result of extensive consultations with development partners and the PDO.
 Pursuant to the bill, gender motive has been introduced as one of the aggravating circumstances to the crimes of intentional murder, incitement to suicide, intentional infliction of grave bodily injury, and intentional infliction of less grave bodily injury, thus following the recommendation of the PDO’s femicide watch on special legislative regulation of femicide, establishing it as a crime of aggravated murder.

 As a result of these efforts, the number of femicides has dropped between 2014-2019 from 34 in 2014 to 16 in January-October 2019.
 According to the Prosecutor's Office, in total, 135 killings of women were reported between 2014-2018 (3 of the victims were led to suicide).
 During the same period, 69 attempted murders were committed (5 of the victims were led to attempted suicide).